zzz-client/zzz/Readme.md

-# Zzz
+# (ー。ー) Zzz

-Program that stores requests as YAML.
-Meant to be a sleek modular replacement for Postman.
+> Pronounced as "zees" or "zeds" depending on where you live.

+Zzz came out of the desire for a light replacement to Postman with generally the same features list.
+From there the idea expanded modularity for how requests are stored, what actions are taken for the request instead of just performing the request, and how to format the output.

+__Postman feature parity:__

+  - Request attributes:
     - Method
     - URL
     - Query params
     - Authorization
     - Headers
-  - Default headers; Postman-Token calculated when request is sent
     - Body
+  - Environments and Globals
+  - Default values per folder or collection
+  - Local variables

+__Planned__:

   - Cookie jar
-- Variables & Environments
-  - Easiest thing is probably just use mustache syntax?
   - Settings (per-request)
+    - Disable cookie jar
     - Follow redirects (3xx)
     - Follow original HTTP method (instead of redirecting to GET)
     - Follow Authorization Header
     - Remove referrer header on redirect
-  - enable strict HTTP parser???
+    - Enable strict HTTP parser???
     - Encode URL automatically (path, query parameters, authentication fields)
-  - Disable cookie jar
     - Maximum number of redirects

-## How it would work

-1. Construct Request using:
-  **Dependency Injection**: seems like they all do the same thing, but maybe could also parse from curl or postman?
-  > IRequestConstructor.construct(requestFilePath: string): Request
-  we would start with 1 implementation of the above that would iterate over the following files each doing the same thing (collapsing down)
-  1. globals.yml
-  2. globals.local.yml
-  3. environment.yml
-  4. environment.local.yml
-  5. defaults.yml from root dir walked down to working dir (location of request) Not allowed to be defaulted: Method, URL, QueryParams, Body, maybe more
-  6. request itself
-    Certain params should only be allowed to be specified on the request itself
-3. If [Authorization] is not null, load it from authorizations per-type and apply it to the Request **Dependency Injection**: to start with, 3 implementations: ApiKey, BasicAuth, BearerToken
-    > IAuthorization.apply(request: Request, config: AuthConfig): void
-4. Convert to output
-    **Dependency Injection**: implementation to output compiled summary, convert to curl, to make request using node, etc

-## TODO
+## Usage

- - How does cookie jar work?
- - Where should we write to for Postman Store?
- - Where can we store variables for the Postman Store?
- - Determine parser based on the supplied content-type header instead of having to do extension?
- - More Stores & parsers; TOML

-# Actual Documentation

 You can override some implementations using flags: